 Sky Mobile vs EE Mobile: Which is best?

-Both Sky and EE are popular mobile providers in the UK.
-EE runs its own network whereas Sky piggybacks on O2.
-Both offer 4G and 5G connectivity, and cover a majority of the country signal-wise.
+Both Sky Mobile and EE mobile are popular mobile providers in the UK.
+EE runs its own network whereas Sky piggybacks on the O2 network.
+Both offer 4G and 5G connectivity, and cover the vast majority of the country signal-wise.
 So how to choose between Sky Mobile and EE?

 Both providers offer some good deals, but what about the specifics of pricing, coverage, speed, extras, and, importantly, customer service?
 We’ve taken a detailed look at what both providers have to offer to help you choose the one that’s best for you.